iGrid Control - Distinctive Features

 1. Unbound grid

-In iGrid, you even don't need to create an array for that – just set the required number of rows and columns, and you can already use this array to store and display your data.
-You access each cell of the array (or iGrid - no matter) using a CellValue
+In iGrid, you even don't need to create an array for that.
+Just specify the required number of rows and columns, and you can already use the cell array to store and display your data.
+You access each cell of this array using the CellValue property indexed by row and column indices like in a traditional two-dimensional array. iGrid also automatically redimensions this array when you are adding or removing rows or columns.

 2. Cell value and cell text

-property of the Variant data type.
-Thus, you can store values of any types in iGrid cells.
+Each cell in iGrid has a value and its text representation on the screen.
+The cell value is accessible through the CellValue property of the Variant data type, allowing you to store values of any types in iGrid cells.
 This allows you to even store values of different data types within the same column:

-The text representation may differ from the cell value a lot.
-It can be formatted using a Visual Basic predefined string, numeric or date format like in the VB Format function, or you can even define your own formatting or conversion algorithm (for instance, cell value stores a numeric unique id of an object, but on the screen it is displayed as the object's name retrieved dynamically from another source).
-This is very useful - you work with your data in their native format while the user sees them on the screen in a handy representation.
+The text representation may significantly differ from the cell value.
+It can be formatted using a numeric or date format string like in the Visual Basic Format() function, or you can even define your own formatting algorithm for that.
+For instance, a cell value can store a numeric unique id of an object, but on the screen it will be displayed as the object's name retrieved dynamically from another source.
+This is very useful - you as a developer works with your data in their native format from code while the user sees them on the screen in a handy representation.

 3. Tree grid